Campus Assessment, Response, & Evaluation (CARE) Team Mission

 - Caitlin Capozzi, Dean of Students/Deputy Title IX Coordinator

 - Erin Carcia, Deputy Chief of Police, Public Safety

 - Kristen Fischer, Assistant Director, Student Advising & Success

 - Jan Holton, Director of Counseling and Psychological Services

 - Dan Kwash, Student Success Advisor, Student Advising & Success

 - Patrick Hale, Director of Multicultural and Identity Programs

-- Ryan Travia, Associate Dean of Students for Wellness (Chair)
+- Ryan Travia, Associate Vice President for Student Success (Chair)